HearthSim/dj-paypal/README.md

 change any of the upstream Paypal data.

-## License
+## License and Sponsorship

-This project is licensed under the MIT license.
+This project was designed and developed by [HearthSim](https://hearthsim.net).
+It is licensed under the MIT license.
 The full license text is available in the LICENSE file.